 - You need to go and obtain an ‘Affirmation of Freedom to Marry’ from your respective embassy or consulate in Bangkok.
 This document will confirm that it is legal for you to formally wed.
 You and your partner will both need an individual document.
-In order to get this document you will need your passport and a divorce or death certificate if you have been in a previous marriage or you have been widowed.
+Provide the documents listed below.

 - At the local district office (known as an Amphur), register the marriage.
 This makes the marriage legally binding.